GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: GMAI-VL-5.5M: A Comprehensive Multimodal Medical Dataset

-With rapid advancements in medical vision-language models (VLMs), constructing high-quality datasets is crucial for developing general-purpose models.
-Unlike previous approaches that primarily rely on published literature, our method utilizes specialized medical datasets to create a more robust, high-quality resource.
-We build GMAI-VL-5.5M, a comprehensive medical vision-language dataset that aggregates data from diverse open-source and proprietary sources.
-Covering 13 medical imaging modalities and 18 specialties, it addresses a wide range of medical imaging tasks.
+With rapid advancements in medical vision-language models, constructing high-quality datasets is essential for developing general-purpose models.
+Unlike previous approaches that mainly rely on published literature, our method leverages specialized medical datasets with various annotations to create a more robust, high-quality resource.

+We present GMAI-VL-5.5M, a comprehensive medical vision-language dataset that aggregates data from diverse open-source and proprietary sources.
+Covering 13 medical imaging modalities and 18 specialties, it supports a wide range of medical imaging tasks.
 This dataset enhances the model's ability to process complex medical information, advancing precision medicine and intelligent diagnostics.